perladvent/perldotcom/content/article/_pub_2012_04_perlunicook-custom-named-characters.md

 {
-   "title" : "Perl Unicode Cookbook: Custom Named Characters", "description" : "â 10: Custom named characters As several other recipes demonstrate, the charnames pragma offers considerable power to use and manipulate Unicode characters by their names.
-Its :alias option allows you to give your own lexically scoped nicknames to existing characters,...", "categories" : "unicode",
+   "categories" : "unicode",
+   "date" : "2012-04-19T06:00:01-08:00",
-   "thumbnail" : null,
+   "slug" : "/pub/2012/04/perlunicook-custom-named-characters",
+   "title" : "Perl Unicode Cookbook: Custom Named Characters", "tags" : [],
    "authors" : [
       "tom-christiansen"
    ],
    "image" : null,
+   "description" : "℞ 10: Custom named characters As several other recipes demonstrate, the charnames pragma offers considerable power to use and manipulate Unicode characters by their names.
+Its :alias option allows you to give your own lexically scoped nicknames to existing characters,...", "thumbnail" : null,
-   "draft" : null,
+   "draft" : null
-   "tags" : [],
-   "date" : "2012-04-19T06:00:01-08:00",
-   "slug" : "/pub/2012/04/perlunicook-custom-named-characters"
 }

-â 10: Custom named characters {#Custom-named-characters}
+℞ 10: Custom named characters {#Custom-named-characters}
 -----------------------------

 As several other recipes demonstrate, the